by Carol

 Spot one of the Big 5

-Our house in Dar es Salaam has its own private pool as well as being only a stone’s throw from the Indian Ocean.
-You can visit traditional Maasai craft markets, discover laid-back bars, and catch boats going on whale-watching and snorkelling trips.
-A direct flight to Dar es Salaam from the UK will take you less than 12 hours and our house is conveniently located close to the airport.
-The time difference is +2 hours - so no jet lag!
+Our house in Dar es Salaam offers its own private pool and is just a stone’s throw from the Indian Ocean.
+You can visit traditional Maasai craft markets, discover laid-back bars, and enjoy boat trips for whale-watching and snorkelling.
+As part of our Tanzania electives, this location also provides a fantastic opportunity for nursing in Africa and medical electives in Africa.
+A direct flight to Dar es Salaam from the UK takes less than 12 hours, and our house is conveniently located close to the airport.
+The time difference is +2 hours, so no jet lag!

 Zanzibar